preignition/program-user-guide/accessible-data/survey/training-course/session-1-creating-a-new-survey.md

 ## Session Overview

-This session will accompany you to create a new 'Survey', including an 'Introductory Page' and a 'Thank You Page'.
+This training session will accompany you to create a new survey, including an 'Introductory Page' and a 'Thank You Page'.

-It explains how a 'Survey' is structured using 'Pages', 'Sections' and 'Questions'.
-It also shows how you can test your 'Survey' as you build it.
+It explains how a survey is structured using 'Pages', 'Sections' and 'Questions'.
+It also shows how you can test your survey as you build it.

 This first session is longer than the other sessions and will take approximately 25 mins to complete.
 I hope that you enjoy it!